NVIDIA/cutlass/README.md

 # SYCL* Templates for Linear Algebra (SYCL*TLA)

 **This repository is forked from the NVIDIA CUTLASS repository and extends CUTLASS and CuTe API support to Intel GPUs through SYCL enablement.**
-**This project was previously referred as CUTLASS-SYCL, you may see references to CUTLASS-SYCL in the code and documentation.**
+**This project was previously referred to as CUTLASS-SYCL, you may see references to CUTLASS-SYCL in the code and documentation.**
 **For SYCL support instructions, refer to the [SYCL build documentation](./media/docs/cpp/build/building_with_sycl_support.md)**

 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/intel/sycl-tla/badge)](https://scorecard.dev/viewer/?uri=github.com/intel/sycl-tla)